mguaraz120/liri-node-app/README.md

     node liri.js movie <type your movie>

     The app will display information associated with the movie.
 The system will also log all the results in the log.txt file.
-See screen-shot below:
+See below:

 <img src="images/movie.PNG">